b-t-k/b-t-k.github.io/a-guide/a-guide.md

 Most of the Standard ebook tools are not housed in a GUI (Graphical User Interface) — the thing you point and click with your mouse.
 You will need to be fairly comfortable with the Terminal interface to work on a project.
 But again it’s mostly cut and paste from the [Manual](https://standardebooks.org/manual/).

 ### regex
-Regular Expressions, generally known as regexes,  are, roughly speaking, a way to search and manipulate text through a series of wildcards.
+Regular Expressions, generally known as regexes, are, roughly speaking, a way to search and manipulate text through a series of wildcards and pattern matching.
 I will freely admit that, while I am pretty bad at constructing proper regexes, I am a huge fanboy.
 Imagine being able to replace every instance of a particular word in the first paragraph of a chapter across multiple files with Title Case.
 It saves a whole lot of legwork.
 Standard Ebooks step by step includes a bunch of regexes to replace a lot of manual labour, and you can quickly learn to build some yourself.

 More on this later.

 ### Github
-[Github](https://github.com/) is what Standard Ebooks uses to manage and control the various projects.
-I am a real noob at using `git` and Github and I frequently have to resort to using google-foo to figure out how to fix what I did wrong.
+[Github](https://github.com/) is a website that employs  [Git](https://www.atlassian.com/git/tutorials/what-is-git), a source control system.
+Normally used as a way of managing source code, it’s what Standard Ebooks uses to manage and control the various projects.
+I am a real noob at using `Git` and Github and I frequently have to resort to using google-foo to figure out how to fix what I did wrong.

-In a nutshell, `git` is a process to exercise version control over your project and  Github is a website that allows you store this online..
+In a nutshell, `Git` is a process to exercise version control over your project and  Github is a website that allows you store this online..
 You create an initial repository (folder container your files) and as you move through the steps, you sync your local version to the GitHub website.
 This allows you to keep track of the steps you have taken and, more importantly, to revert any changes you made that weren’t appropriate or were outright mistakes.

 You will have to create a GitHub account and store your work as you progress.
 When it is finalized and approved then Standard Ebooks will clone it to their [own GitHub repositories](https://github.com/standardebooks/) in preparation to publishing.
 Incidentally those repositories gives you access to all the ebooks that were already published, providing a plethora of examples on how to solve various issues.